Crispy Grilled Campfire Potato Wedges

 That’s it, enjoy!

-I served these potato wedges with grilled steak & zucchini and it quickly became one of the better meals we’ve had while camping.
+I served these potato wedges with grilled steak and zucchini, and it quickly became one of the best meals we’ve had while camping.
+A squeeze of lemon brought the whole dish together, balancing the butteriness of the potatoes with a fresh, tangy finish.

 Summary